 Why We Love It: One of the most attractive features of resimercial architecture is that it helps employers attract and retain a vibrant workforce.
 It’s quickly becoming an industry-staple to incorporate areas for relaxation and collaboration on every project.
 These projects not only look great aesthetically but add much needed residential comfort.

-Design Trend: Experience-Driven Rooms
+Architecture Design Trend # 4: Experience-Driven Rooms

 What It Is: New on the commercial scene, experience-driven spaces provide occupants with added hospitality benefits.
 These rooms include areas dedicated to massage therapy, meditation, acupuncture, yoga studios, rock climbing walls, coffee bars, gaming rooms, and active spaces for corporate sports tournaments.